Thermodynamic curvature in phase transitions for Hayward AdS black hole: - criticality of Hayward-AdS black hole

 In the following, we will calculate the critical exponents of the Hayward-AdS black hole that describe the behavior of the thermodynamic quantities near the critical point.
 In the usual thermodynamic system, there are four critical components, $\widetilde{\alpha}$, $\beta$, $\gamma$, and $\delta$, which are defined as follows \cite{Kubiznak:2012wp}

 where $t=\widetilde{T}-1$, $\omega=\widetilde{V}-1$.
 These two reduced parameters characterize the critical behavior of the system in the vicinity of the critical point.
-Here, $s$ and $l$ correspond to the horizon radii of the small and large black holes, respectively, which are the endpoints of the black hole's coexistence phase.
-It is straightforward to verify that these critical exponents satisfy the following thermodynamic scaling laws \cite{Kubiznak:2012wp}

-Since the black hole entropy is also determined by its horizon radius, $C_V$ (constant-volume heat capacity) vanishes-implying the first critical exponent $\widetilde{\alpha}=0$.
+Here, `$s$' and `$l$' are merely subscripts of $V_s$ and $V_l$, standing for `small' and `large', respectively.
+Since the black hole entropy is also determined by its horizon radius or volume, $C_V$ (constant-volume heat capacity) vanishes--implying the first critical exponent $\widetilde{\alpha}=0$.
 To calculate the remaining three critical exponents, it is convenient to expand the equation of state given in Eq. (\ref{EoSPVT}) around the critical point

 where the coefficients are

 with